 Campus priority groups that, as determined by the SEMC Committee, need specific student schedules, support the university-wide mission, and can limit the number of participating students.

-Early Registration is defined as campus groups, determined by the SEMC committee, that do not require special schedules for students to participate in campus activities or programs and can limit the number of participating students.
+Priority 2 Registration is defined as campus groups, determined by the SEMC committee, that do not require special schedules for students to participate in campus activities or programs and can limit the number of participating students.

 Participating campus groups and student headcount limitations will be determined by the SEMC Committee during the application review process.

-Responsibilities:
+Responsibilities

-University Registrar – It shall be the responsibility of the University Registrar to administer the Fresno State policy of Priority Registration and Early Registration, set and communicate term deadline dates, and prepare a brief annual report to the SEMC Committee summarizing the categories and numbers of students afforded the privilege of Priority Registration and Early Registration during the preceding year and, where appropriate, may recommend changes to this policy.
+University Registrar – It shall be the responsibility of the University Registrar to administer the Fresno State policy of Priority Registration, set and communicate term deadline dates, and prepare a brief annual report to the SEMC Committee summarizing the categories and numbers of students afforded the privilege of Priority Registration during the preceding year and, where appropriate, may recommend changes to this policy.

-Each term, will review approved group numbers each term and contact groups that are over the approved amount.
+Will review approved group numbers each term and contact groups that are over the approved amount.

-Priority and early registration groups – It shall be the responsibility of the respective priority and early registration groups to update student information each term by the deadline even if there is no headcount limit. and complete an application in order to receive priority/early registration.
+Priority 1 and 2 Registration Groups – It shall be the responsibility of the respective priority registration groups to update student information each term by the deadline even if there is no headcount limit. and complete an application to receive priority registration.

-If approved, groups will reapply every two years to keep their priority or early registration status or risk all respective students becoming ineligible for early or priority registration.
+If approved, groups will reapply every two years to keep their priority registration status or risk all respective students becoming ineligible for priority registration.

-Strategic Enrollment Management Committee– It shall be the responsibility of the SEMC to communicate group selection decisions and student headcount limits (if any).
+Strategic Enrollment Management Committee (SEMC)– It shall be the responsibility of the SEMC to communicate group selection decisions and student headcount limits (if any) based on criteria outlined on the webpage for Priority Registration.

-Registration Order (see Table 1.):
+Registration Order (see Table 1)

-Priority Registration groups’ appointments on the first day of registration, along with graduate and returning students.
+Priority 1 Registration groups’ appointments on the first day of registration, along with graduate and returning students.

-Early Group registration groups will receive an early appointment on their scheduled date/time based on a student’s academic level.
+Priority 2 Registration groups will receive an earlier appointment on their scheduled date/time based on a student’s academic level.

 Table 1.
 Groups listed below in order of daily appointment schedule.